coverlet-coverage/coverlet/README.md

 ### Excluding From Coverage

 #### Attributes

-You can ignore a method or an entire class from code coverage by creating and applying any of the following attributes:
+You can ignore a method or an entire class from code coverage by creating and applying the `ExcludeFromCodeCoverage` attribute present in the `System.Diagnostics.CodeAnalysis` namespace.

-* ExcludeFromCoverage
-* ExcludeFromCoverageAttribute
-* ExcludeFromCodeCoverage
-* ExcludeFromCodeCoverageAttribute

-Coverlet just uses the type name, so the attributes can be created under any namespace of your choosing.

 #### Source Files
 You can also ignore specific source files from code coverage using the `ExcludeByFile` property